Hussien-K11/Incident-Response-Policy-Review/README.md

 This project simulates a task commonly assigned to entry-level SOC Analysts: reviewing an organisation’s Incident Response Policy (IRP) and evaluating its effectiveness in guiding real-time incident response.

-The focus is not only on identifying policy gaps, but also on applying the policy to a simulated phishing alert to assess whether the documented procedures hold up under realistic conditions.
+The focus is not only on identifying policy gaps, but also on applying the policy to a simulated phishing alert to assess whether the documented procedures are actionable and effective in a realistic SOC environment.

 ---